 - Clear gifs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to HTTP cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on web pages and are about the size of the period at the end of this sentence.

 - If a user can be positively identified across multiple devices, for instance, because the user has logged into a platform such as Google, Facebook, Yahoo or Twitter, it can be “determined” who the user is for purposes of improving customer service.

-- Probabilistic tracking depends upon collecting non-personal data regarding device attributes like operating system, device make and model, IP addresses, ad requests and location data, and making statistical inferences to link multiple devices to a single user.
+- Probabilistic tracking depends upon collecting non-personal data regarding device attributes like operating system, device makes and model, IP addresses, and requests and location data, and making statistical inferences to link multiple devices to a single user.
 Note that this is accomplished through proprietary algorithms owned by the companies performing probabilistic finger-printing.
 Note also that in the EU IP Addresses are personal information.

 - Device graphs can be created by combining non-personal data regarding use of smartphones and other devices with personal log-in information to track interactions with content across multiple devices.

 - “Unique Identifier Header (UIDH) is the address information that accompanies Internet (http) requests transmitted over an ISP’s wireless network.
 For example, when a customer types on his or her phone the web address of a retailer that request travels over the network and is delivered to the retailer’s website.
 The information included in that request includes things like the device type and screen size so that the retailer site knows how to best display the site on the phone.
 The UIDH is included in this information and can be used as an anonymous way for advertisers to be able to determine that the user is part of a group that a third-party advertiser is attempting to reach.